HQ Trivia App Kicks Jeric Brual Off $25,000 Sunday Game – Twitter Finds ‘Bots’ Tweet, Fights For Kayla14’s Win

 The HQ Trivia app has experienced quite a bit of drama over the past 24 hours, with the app even kicked out of Apple’s iTunes App Store on Monday, March 19, for a brief period of time, according to the New York Post.
 However, that controversy was merely due to an oversight, when the HQ credit card data was not updated and accidentally allowed to lapse when a worker didn’t provide iTunes with a renewed credit card that wasn’t expired.

-The bigger controversy seemed to surround the HQ Trivia game that happened on Sunday evening.
-That game featured contestants battling it out until one hopeful winner would be left, or so the premise of the game went, until one person won $25,000.
+The more prominent controversy seemed to surround the HQ Trivia game that happened on Sunday evening.
+That game featured contestants battling it out until one hopeful winner would be left, or so the premise of the game went until one person won $25,000.
 However, as the game continued on toward 26 questions, it came to a head when only two contestants were left, as reported by the Daily Beast.

 HQ host Scott Rogowsky announced that Jeric Brual and user Kayla14 were the two lucky folks left in the game vying for the $25,000.
 However, astute viewers noticed that Jeric was kicked out of the game.
 As folks began to raise a ruckus and publish tweets with the #JericBrual hashtag, HQ Trivia posted the below tweet, explaining to users that HQ moderators will kick out folks who violate their terms of service, which include information about HQ reserving “the right to disqualify any entries that it believes in good faith are generated by an automated means or scripts.
 Entries generated by script, macro or other automated means are void.”